Murder of Pam Basu

-The murder of Pam Basu, resulting from a carjacking, occurred on September 8, 1992, in Savage, Maryland.
+The murder of Pam Basu, resulting from a carjacking, occurred on September 8, 1992, in Laurel, Maryland.
 Her death prompted the United States Congress and several states to enact tougher carjacking laws.

 Carjacking and murder

-Pam Basu, age 34, was forced from her car, a 1990 BMW, at a stop sign near her home in suburban Savage, in Howard County, Maryland.
+Pam Basu, age 34, was forced from her car, a 1990 BMW, at a stop sign near her home in suburban Laurel, Maryland.
 At the time, Basu was driving her 2-year-old daughter, Sarina, to her first day of preschool.
 During the assault, Basu attempted to remove her daughter from the car.
 However, her arm became entangled in the car's seat belt and the thieves sped away, dragging Basu along the roads for approximately two miles.
-Basu died as a result of her injuries, leaving her body entangled at the fenced entrance to Wincopia Farms.
+Basu was left entangled at the fenced entrance to Wincopia Farms; she died as a result of her injuries.

-The perpetrators also threw the child, who was fastened in a child safety seat, out of the car by the roadside; she was unharmed.
+The perpetrators threw the child, who was fastened in a child safety seat, out of the car by the roadside; she was physically unharmed.

 Basu's husband, Biswanath Basu, had videotaped his wife and his daughter before they left for school that morning.
 The prosecutors in the criminal case stated that the two perpetrators could be seen in the background of this video as they roamed the neighborhood looking for a car to steal after another stolen car they were driving had run out of gas.

 Until this case, the term "carjacking" did not exist in Maryland.

 Victims

+Pam Basu

-Pam Basu (February 17, 1958 – September 8, 1992) was an award-winning research chemist with the W. R. Grace and Company in Columbia, Maryland.
+Pam Basu (February 17, 1958 – September 8, 1992), an Indian immigrant, was an award-winning research chemist with the W. R. Grace and Company in Columbia, Maryland.
 At the time of her death, she was 34 years old.

+Sarina Basu

-Sarina Basu, the daughter of Pam and Biswanath Bas Basu, was 22-months-old at the time of the carjacking.
-Although the perpetrators threw Sarina out of the car into the roadway, she was unharmed.
+Sarina Basu, the daughter of Pam and Biswanath Bas Basu, was 22 months old at the time of the carjacking.
+Although the perpetrators threw Sarina out of the car into the roadway, she was not physically harmed.

 Perpetrators

+Rodney Eugene Solomon

 Rodney Eugene Solomon (December 22, 1965 – August 4, 2018) was 26 years old at the time of the crime.
 Solomon was driving the stolen vehicle while Basu was being dragged along the road to her death.

 He was convicted of murder and several other charges.
 The prosecution sought a death sentence, but the jury instead recommended life without parole.
 Solomon died at UPMC Western Maryland on August 4, 2018, at the age of 52.